ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

  workload writes to a dm device that is itself the underlying device (no further block layer beneath), see
  [Static provisioning as an alternative](#static-provisioning-as-an-alternative) below for a dm-stable approach.
-The in-cluster approach coming in **StackGres 1.19** also sidesteps the class mechanism entirely: it writes the cgroup `io.max` entries directly per pod and per device, with no class-load timing dependency.

 ### conmon and cgroup-path variations